 When to see a doctor

-If you have injured your finger and it doesn’t get better within three or four days, you should see your doctor.
+If you have injured your finger and it doesn’t improve within three or four days, you should see your doctor.
 At your appointment, be sure to provide the details of your injury and the sports you play.
-This information will help your doctor make a diagnosis.
+This information will help your doctor make a diagnosis and determine whether you have a finger joint injury or another type of hand trauma.

 During a physical examination of your finger, your doctor will look for signs of swelling and tenderness.
 You may be asked to extend and flex your finger to see if you have limited mobility.
 X-rays may be ordered to help your doctor evaluate the extent of your injury and determine if you have fractured or only sprained your finger.